Wazuh Indexer Setup Plugin — Development Guide

 new StreamIndex("wazuh-active-responses", "templates/streams/active-responses")

-🚀 Unclassified Events Data Stream (wazuh-events-v5-unclassified)
+🚀 Events Data Stream ISM Policy (stream-events-policy)

 Overview